 He was splitting the bamboos into thin strips.
 Hasn’t done this for over 20 years, he was still skilled at it.

 We are processing the bamboo at the terrace of Craftsmen House.

 In fact, he was not so well-educated.
 However, he has always tried to create and innovate.
 In this sense, he is doing better than most young people in the village.
 Though I’m good at innovation, I still admire him much.

 Last year, he told me that he had a wish, which was to see his youngest daughter, who was now living in my hometown because of marriage.
-The distance between these two places is so long that he can only see his daughter every a few years.
+The distance between these two places is so long that he can only see his daughter every few years.
 He also hoped to go there by plane, as he has never travelled by air in his life.
-I promised to go with him and pay for his flight, and drive him to the city where his daughter is in (my hometown is the provincial capital, about 4 hours’ drive from his daughter’s city).
+I promised to go with him and pay for his flight, and drive him to the city where his daughter stays (my hometown is the provincial capital, about 4 hours’ distance from his daughter’s city).
 He was reluctant to accept my kind offer, thinking it inappropriate for me to pay for these, though I could insist doing this.
 However, today I seem to find a way of helping him that would be more acceptable for him.
-I thought of the charity crowd funding on Indegogo, and hope to raise the travelling expense for him to visiting his daughter and live there for some time (the city his daughter is living in is in the developed area, so the living cost is relatively higher).
+I thought of the charity crowd funding on Indegogo, and hope to raise the travelling expense for him to visit his daughter and live there for some time (the city his daughter is living in is in the developed area, so the living cost is relatively higher).
 At the same time, I also hope to help him to realize the dreaming of visiting Beijing.
-For safety sake, I will go to Beijing with him.
+For safety consideration, I will go to Beijing with him.